The 12 Steps of NA for Beginners: Your Guide to Success

 What Is NA?

 NA meetings can be found in communities worldwide, spanning continents and cultures.
 These meetings take place in a variety of settings, including churches, community centers, and even virtual spaces.
-What sets NA apart is its grassroots nature—all meetings are run by volunteers who are themselves in recovery, emphasizing the principle of “one addict helping another.”
+What sets NA apart is its grassroots nature.
+All meetings are run by volunteers who are themselves in recovery, emphasizing the principle of “one addict helping another.”

-Looking For With Subtance Abuse or Mental Health Disorders?
+Looking For Substance Abuse or Mental Health Help?

 Get confidential help from our addiction and mental health treatment facilities located across the United States.
 Call to join one of our quality programs today!